StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-1-what-is-the-sense-of-the-therefore-in-this-verse/_index.md

 <!-- --- -->

-Along these lines:
+We might phrase the general question something like:

 {{% quote %}}

 What's the sense of the "therefore" (διό) in Romans 2:1?
 What exactly is it from chapter 1 that makes it so that they have no excuse?
 What's the specific antecedent?
-Natural revelation generally?
+Is it just natural revelation generally?

 {{% /quote %}}